pydantic/pydantic/docs/usage/type_adapter.md

 ## Parsing data into a specified type

-`TypeAdapter` can be used to apply the parsing logic to populate pydantic models in a more ad-hoc way.
+`TypeAdapter` can be used to apply the parsing logic to populate Pydantic models in a more ad-hoc way.
 This function behaves similarly to `BaseModel.model_validate`, but works with arbitrary Pydantic-compatible types.

 This is especially useful when you want to parse results into a type that is not a direct subclass of `BaseModel`.